top of page

 Figure 2: George Berkley

 To find the answer to the question above, we need to analyze a famous phrase attributed to George Berkley: "To be is to be perceived" (1734).
 Saying this phrase, Barkley was trying to provide an argument for immaterialism and solve the ontological problem, and identity was none of his concerns.
 However, his words initiate a new perspective on identity.
 A person with a bundle of features is the same person as long as others perceive him that way.
-After an individual died, the memories and thoughts of this person remain here, so that person stays alive.
+After an individual died, the memories and thoughts of this person remain, so that person stays alive.
 Apart from this, the phrase has more connection to the issue.
 In the modern world, “To be is to be perceived” could be translated as follows: our identities and therefore our existence is determined by people around us, who have direct or indirect contact with us.
 In other words, this can be called social constructionism of identity.

 “Nothing of me is original.
 I am the combined effort of everyone I've ever known.” ― Chuck Palahniuk

 According to popular opinion, others perceive me as who I am and how I present myself; however, the social construct view of the identity suggests that this process can work the other way around.
 Meaning, who I am and what I do results from what others think about me and what they expect me to do.
 This opens a discussion about the social construct side of identity.
-Webster University defines social construct as an idea that has been created and accepted by people in a society (The Merriam-Webster Dictionary).
+Webster University defines social construct as an idea that has been created and accepted by people in a society (The Merriam-Webster Dictionary, YEAR ).
 To be more precise, Social Constructionism is the underlying philosophical view that believes our meanings about the world are co-created by people rather than being reflections of “objective reality” (Liu, 2021).
 This theory significantly changes the perception and understanding of the identity.
 A person is a project of the society he or she lives in.
-The moment a person is born, labeling starts and never ends.
-Individuals grow up to fulfill their gender, culture, ethnicity, and many other types of roles.
+The moment a person is born, labelling starts and never ends.
+Individuals grow up to fulfil their gender, culture, ethnicity, and many other types of roles.
 Thoughts, goals, values, dreams, everything that we have discussed as features of personal identity are, in fact, the result of social exposure.
 Each one of us is a reflection of the society he or she lives in.
 As an individual, as a person with an identity, our life must be full of small components.
 For example, watching movies, listening to music, hobbies; all the little things we do during the day are products of the society that surrounds us.
 We might think that our taste in arts is part of our identity, but all of these are developed by our everyday interactions with other people.

 Ties of socialisation and identity are visible in the cases of some of the most famous feral children.
 History keeps records of the children who did not have the opportunity to socialise or were isolated from society in their primary development stage.
 For example, Anna, a little girl had spent almost six years of her life locked in a small room and had been fed on milk (Barkan, 2012).
 By the time she was found, she could not walk or talk.
 After a year of extreme care and observation, she started walking and talking like a two-year-old.
 She passed away at the age of nine.
 Unfortunately, Anna is not the only child who grew up far from society.
 There are examples of numerous cases such as Anna’s.
 All of them show that those “children who had no previous exposure to society, had no sense of identity and were reduced to animals with no sense of self or distinguishing intellect” (2013).